frisbro303/SignDNE/paper/paper.md

 Previous implementations of DNE and sign-oriented DNE have been written in R and MATLAB.
 Given the proprietary nature of MATLAB, and the limited adoption of R (compared to Python), a Python implementation provides grounds for wider adoption in the biological community.

-`signDNE` aims to fill this spot, by providing a Python implementation of the robust `ariaDNE` algorithm, faithfully reproducing the original MATLAB implementation, along with a novel robust algorithm for calculating DNE signs.
+`SignDNE` aims to fill this spot, by providing a Python implementation of the robust `ariaDNE` algorithm, faithfully reproducing the original MATLAB implementation, along with a novel robust algorithm for calculating DNE signs.
 Our new algorithm exhibits greater resilience to perturbations of mesh resolution, number of triangle faces, surface smoothing, and small noise during data processing.
 A detailed description of our algorithm, along with quantitative benchmarks demonstrating its improvement upon earlier methods, is found in preprint on arXiv [@hjerrild2024signdnepythonpackageariadne].

 # Package description and documentation
-The `signDNE` Python package combines the original `ariaDNE`, with the new sign-oriented extension.
+The `SignDNE` Python package combines the original `ariaDNE`, with the new sign-oriented extension.
 Users can use the package both as a standard Python library and as a standalone command-line interface (CLI).

 The core functionality is encapsulated in the function `signDNE`.
 The function takes the following inputs: